__________________________________________________________________

 (Chinese Lantern Festival).
 Jews also observe the next two days, called PÙRIM

-and street parades amongst the youth.
-It began with the Persian Jews, and it is
+and street parades for the youth.
+It began with the Jews of Persia and they likely

-certain they would have brought it with them when they arrived in China.
+brought it with them when they migrated into China.